Radiation Therapy

 Stereotactic radiosurgery (SRS)

 Despite its name, this procedure is not surgery.
-This is a kind of radiation that is done in one longer session that can last from a few minutes to a few hours.
+SRS is done in a single session.
+It can last from a few minutes to a few hours.
 It focuses about 200 beams of radiation over the tumor using different angles.
-It is sometimes used for tumors that have spread to the brain.
-SRS can be repeated more than once if needed.4
+It is sometimes used instead of or with surgery for a single tumor that has spread to the brain.
+SRS can be repeated if needed.4

 Brachytherapy